RuneHerreman/zuyp/README.md

 ---

-## 📐 Coursework context

-I built this on my own for the *Device Development* module to cover a wide slice of native Android: Compose UI, Room, Retrofit, a message broker, GPS and maps, geofencing, two sensors, the camera, notification channels, WorkManager, encrypted storage and an automated test suite.
-The day-by-day development log is kept in the git history.

----

 ## 👤 Author

 **Rune Herreman**, Applied Computer Science, Howest.
+The day-by-day development log is kept in the git history.